-Student Leadership Academy of Venice adheres to the discipline policies and procedures set forth by the Sarasota County School Board.
+Student Leadership Academy of Venice discipline plan aligns with the discipline policies and procedures set forth by the Sarasota County School Board.
 Discipline is the process of changing a student's behavior from inappropriate to exemplary.
-Rather than merely stop poor behavior, we desire to teach the student to do what is right and continuously make good choices.
+Rather than merely stop poor behavior, we desire to teach the student to dowhat is right and continuously make good choices.